jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_kitty_league.md

   </p>

   <p>
     Baseballs were a precious commodity among the penny-pinching clubs around the circuit.
 It was not uncommon for club owners to compete with local youngsters in pursuit of foul balls that made their way outside the ballpark.
 The visiting Mayfield (KY) Browns once lodged a protest with the league when they were unable to warm up a relief pitcher because the home team's supply had dwindled to two balls by the fifth inning.
 When Hopkinsville (KY) Hoppers hurler Johnny Schmitz was denied a new baseball to use, he promptly heaved the game-worn ball up and over the grandstand.
-He was tossed out of the game, the home plate umpire later explained, because "Hoptown had more pitchers � but that happened to be the only baseball we had right then."
+He was tossed out of the game, the home plate umpire later explained, because "Hoptown had more pitchers...but that happened to be the only baseball we had right then."
   </p>

   <p>